goki/goki.github.io/content/en/gi/index.md

 {{< /blocks/cover >}}

 {{% pageinfo %}}
-**NOTE:** GoKi is currently undergoing a period of significant developement to make it easier to make useful, fast, and beautiful apps and support running apps on mobile.
-As such, some of the information on this website and in the [GoKi GitHub repositories](https://github.com/goki) may be incorrect.
+**NOTE:** Goki is currently undergoing a period of significant developement to make it easier to make useful, fast, and beautiful apps and support running apps on mobile.
+As such, some of the information on this website and in the [Goki GitHub repositories](https://github.com/goki) may be incorrect.
 Furthermore, there may be breaking changes soon, so starting new apps with this framework is not recommended at this time; if you do, please be ready to adjust to any breaking changes.
-If you want to accelerate the improvement of GoKi, please contribute by following the [Contribution Guidelines](https://goki.dev/docs/general/contributionguidelines/).
+If you want to accelerate the improvement of Goki, please contribute by following the [Contribution Guidelines](https://goki.dev/docs/general/contributionguidelines/).
 Developement of Gi is currently happening on the [mobile branch](https://github.com/goki/gi/tree/mobile).

 {{% /pageinfo %}}